-Tire Patch and Flat Repair Services in Chapel Hill, Raleigh, Durham, & Carrboro
+Tire Patch and Flat Repair Services in Chapel Hill, Apex, Raleigh, Durham, & Carrboro

 The ominous low tire pressure light can leave you worried that you have a nail in your tire—or, worse even, a flat tire.
 While tire issues can be concerning, the service experts at Chapel Hill Tire are here for you with our affordable tire patch and flat repair services.

 A wide variety of road hazards and tire deficiencies can cause flat tires.
 Common sources of flats include potholes, nails/puncture wounds, old/worn tires, and bent rims, among others.
 The cause of your flat tire and the extent of your damage will determine whether your flat tire can be fixed or needs to be replaced.
 Let’s look at a few common flat tire scenarios:

 - For flats caused by old, worn, or severely damaged tires, you will most likely need a tire replacement rather than a flat repair.

 - Is your flat tire caused by a bent rim?
 If this is the case (and the damage has not yet spread to your tires) you may need a rim repair/straightening instead of a flat tire repair.

 - Are you seeing tire deflation because of a nail or puncture?
 This is often an easy fix, as your tire can be patched and reinflated by our experts.

 Read our full guide to common flat tire causes and solutions here.